 Located right by the new Furano Prince hotel, the ningle terrace is a charming little wooden village nestled in the Furano forest.
 The little wooden cabins are linked with small bridges.
 It is best to visit at night when all the lights are turned on.
 Ningle Terrace has been created using natural materials with timber buildings and a beautiful plank walkway around the waterfalls and trees.

-Ningle Terrace is a beautiful collection of boutique.
+Ningle Terrace is a beautiful collection of boutiques.
 The artists sit there in the shops displaying and making more of their products as you wander around.
 The forest gives off a beautiful scent with pine trees and the waterfall creating a wonderful atmosphere for wandering around or stopping in the cafe.

 We really enjoyed the Ningle Terrace.
 It is a magical sight.
 After a good day of powder snowboarding, we would go there and wander around the small village.
 It was really romantic.